lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

 After removing the code-switching section, the CLUB section finishes on the question prior to the code-switching question that asks participants to indicate which language or dialect they generally use for various activities **(see Figure ///)**.

-If you wish to change it back to including the code-switching question, you must reverse the process and change the value back to :py:mod:`“true”`.
+If you wish to change it back to including the code-switching question, you must reverse the process and change the value back to :py:mod:`true`.

 .. figure:: figures/code-switching-read-write-removed.png
       :width: 400
-      :alt: Screenshot of how the question appears in the app with "Reading" and "Writing" options removed
+      :alt: Screenshot of how the question appears in the app with "reading" and "writing" options removed

-      How the question appears in the app with "Reading" and "Writing" options removed
+      How the question appears in the app with "reading" and "writing" options removed